dmulholl/shortcodes/readme.md

 # Shortcodes

-A customizable shortcode parser in Python 3.
+A Python library for parsing customizable WordPress-style shortcodes.
 Useful as a drop-in component in text processing applications.

 Supports shortcodes with space-separated positional and keyword arguments: